The platform

 Inspect validationWhy this tract, not that tract?

-Two real tracts.
+Two California tracts.
 One transparent answer.

 Report-ready deliverables